ArenKDesai/Aren-s-Notes/mit intro to deep learning II.md

 First, we need to represent words as numbers.
 This is so the neural network can understand and predict words.
 This is also known as **encoding**.
 One idea for doing this is by creating a **vocabulary** of all words that the model will understand, index all words into a vector (so *a* might be 0, *cat* might 1, etc.).
 Finally, we can embed the indices of those words into a one-hot encoded vector.
+Alternately, we can use a neural network to